Princess Lilian, Duchess of Halland

-Princess Lilian of Sweden, Duchess of Halland (born Lillian May Davies, later Craig; 30 August 1915 – 10 March 2013), was a Welsh fashion model who became a member of the Swedish royal family through her 1976 marriage to Prince Bertil, Duke of Halland (1912–1997).
-As such, she was a paternal aunt-in-law of King Carl XVI Gustaf of Sweden and an aunt-in-law of Queen Margrethe II of Denmark and Queen Anne-Marie of Greece.
+Princess Lilian of Sweden, Duchess of Halland (born Lillian May Davies, later Craig; 30 August 1915 – 10 March 2013), was a British fashion model who became a member of the Swedish royal family through her 1976 marriage to Prince Bertil, Duke of Halland (1912–1997).
+As such, she was an aunt of King Carl XVI Gustaf of Sweden and Queen Margrethe II of Denmark.

 Biography

 Early life

-Lillian May Davies was born on 30 August 1915, in Swansea, South Wales, the daughter of William John Davies, who had a market stall after working in a coal mine, and his wife Gladys Mary (née Curran), a shop assistant.
+Lillian May Davies was born on 30 August 1915, in Swansea, Wales, the daughter of William John Davies, who had a market stall after working in a coal mine, and his wife Gladys Mary (née Curran), a shop assistant.
 The site of the terraced house where they lived is now beneath the Quadrant Shopping Centre.
 Her parents separated in the 1920s, but they were not divorced until 1939.
 She moved to London when she was 16.
 She dropped one 'l' from her first name when she became a fashion model.
 She was photographed for magazines such as Vogue.

 In 1940 Lilian married the Scottish actor Ivan Craig (1912–1995) in Horsham, West Sussex.
 Shortly after their wedding, Craig joined the British Army and left for Africa, where he saw active service during the Second World War.
 In his absence, Lilian worked in a factory that made radios for the Royal Navy and at a hospital for wounded soldiers.